Curriculum & Course Catalog

 This class is limited to 7 students.

-Open to 9th, 10th, 11th and 12th grades
+Open to: 10th, 11th 12th

-Honors Chamber Singers
+Chamber Singers

-Open to 10th, 11th and 12th grades
+Open to: 10th, 11th, 12th

-Intermediate Studio Art
+Studio Art I

 This course builds upon the work done in Introduction to the Arts with emphasis on the development of drawing and painting skills.
 Students will work from observation and from their imaginations.
 The effective use of the measuring systems will be practiced along with linear and tonal studies in pencil, charcoal and paint.
 Students will be encouraged to be imaginative and express their originality, as well as creating works emphasizing careful observational rendering.

-Open to 10th, 11th and 12th grades
+Open to: 10th, 11th, 12th

-This year-long course in photography will introduce students to the art of photography.
+This course in photography will introduce students to the art of photography.
 Students will learn how to use features such as the aperture, shutter speed and ISO, and how to use a light meter.
 The class will research methods to obtain proper exposures and creative control and composition to improve image quality.
 Students will be introduced to basic editing skills using Adobe Lightroom and Photoshop.
 Students will also spend one trimester being introduced to the art of film photography.
 They will work on traditional 35MM black and white film photography.
 Introducing them to using the darkroom, learning how to properly expose and develop their own film, use enlargers, make their own prints, and finish them on matted board.
 This portion teaches them to be mindful of what is in the frame, to consider the lighting and exposure, and to put more thought into each photograph.
 Class time will be divided between working periods, lectures, and critique.
 Critiquing and learning to discuss composition and intent are an important part of this class.
 A majority of the work is done during class time, but some projects will require work outside of class.

 Jazz Ensemble

 This is a performance class open to all players of woodwinds and brass, as well as rhythm section musicians (guitar, bass, piano, drums).
 Students meet after dinner for a double period twice per week and rehearse music ranging from big band jazz and modern jazz classics to pop-rock and film music.
 There are several performances scheduled throughout the year.
 Private lessons are recommended for musicians enrolled in this class.
-String instrumentalists must be concurrently enrolled in the Chamber String Ensemble.

-Open to 9th, 10th, 11th and 12th grades
+Open to 9th, 10th, 11th, 12th

-Advanced Jazz Combo
+Jazz Combo Honors

 This audition-based small ensemble will rehearse and perform jazz standards and modern tunes, and perhaps some originals.
 Musicians will be expected to do the work needed to perform, and improvise on, medium and advanced level jazz repertoire, and keep up with the rapid rehearsal pace.
 The class will be challenging, but a lot of fun!
 Private lessons are recommended for musicians enrolled in this class.
 Auditions will take place during the Spring trimester.
-Winds and rhythm section musicians must be concurrently enrolled in the Jazz Ensemble.
-String instrumentalists must be concurrently enrolled in the Chamber String Ensemble.
-Students in this course receive honors credit.

 Jazz Workshop

 This course is for guitarists, pianists, bassists and drummers interested in improving their abilities in various styles of music including jazz, rock, and pop music.
 Guitarists and pianists will develop chord voicings, bassists will learn how to “walk” bass lines, and drummers will improve their ability to play challenging drum patterns.
 We will focus on the group dynamic, learning to support each other and create a cohesive balance and feel.
 We will also spend time developing skills in improvisation.
 There will be performance opportunities throughout the year.
 Private lessons are recommended for musicians enrolled in this class.
-Winds and rhythm section musicians must be concurrently enrolled in the Jazz Ensemble.
-String instrumentalists must be concurrently enrolled in the Chamber String Ensemble.

 Wood Design